rdlauer/articles/chef/git-course/post.md

 [Git](https://git-scm.com/) is easily the most popular version control system on the market.
 While previously stuck with server-based version control systems like [Subversion](https://subversion.apache.org/) or *(gasp)* Team Foundation Server, today's developer can enjoy the performance and flexibility of a *distributed* system like Git.

 > Want to skip the details and learn more?
-Check out the new (and yes free!) course on Learn Chef: [Getting Started with Git!](NEED URL)
+Check out the new (and yes free!) course on Learn Chef: [Getting Started with Git](NEED URL).

 ## Advantages of Git